BrendelGroup/BWASP/HOWTO.md

 Now we are ready to start the heavy data processing.

 ### Running the workflow

 Since the rest of the workflow is fire and forget, proofreading of the *Makefile*s is highly recommended at this point.
 The section titled **Variable Settings** is the only part that is necessarily modified, and should be double checked before proceeding.

-Once that is done, it is recommended to source the `bwasp_env.sh` (as per installation instructions) and confirming that the `BWASP_EXEC` variable is set by checking the output of `echo $BWASP_EXEC`.
+Once that is done, it is recommended to source the `bwasp_env.sh` (as per installation instructions) and confirm that the `BWASP_EXEC` variable is set by checking the output of `echo $BWASP_EXEC`.
-This is merely a convenience variable that holds a command that has all the relevant Singularity parameters set for the user.
+This is merely a convenience variable that holds a command that has all the relevant singularity parameters set for the user.
 An exemplary BWASP_EXEC looks like :

 ```